Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/05. Document-based Databases/README.md

 ### Pros

 1. Writes fast
-1. Easy to get started
-1. No migrations
+1. No migrations - more flexible and easy to start
 1. "Schemaless" - can write anything you like

 ### Cons